-We’re only about a month into 2019, but perhaps it’s already time for a little something to relieve the stress of the new year.
-Sew4Home has created a number of rice-filled pillows, from our famous microwaveable rice pads to our soothing eye pillows.
-Today’s treat is a longer, double-compartment pad inside a comfy terry cloth sleeve; it’s just perfect to wrap around your neck and shoulders for a bit of welcome relief and relaxation.
+Any time’s a good time for a little stress decompress.
+S4H has created a number of rice-filled pillows, from our famous microwaveable rice pads to our soothing eye pillows.
+This spa-style treat is a longer, double-compartment pad inside a comfy terry cloth sleeve; it’s just perfect to wrap around your neck and shoulders for a bit of welcome relief and relaxation.

 Our Fast Fridays series is all about whipping out something wonderful in no time at all.
 These neck wraps can stitch together in about an hour.